-Prof. Attila Brungs explained the impact of one of Automated Manufacture of Advanced Composites (AMAC) Centre's dental composites CRC-P project on upskilling the existing workforce and creating new jobs in the manufacturing sector.
+Prof. Attila Brungs explained the impact from one of the AMAC projects on Dental Composites via CRC-P funding from the Department of Industries.
+The project made significant contributions to upskilling the existing workforce and creating new jobs in the manufacturing sector.

-Prof. Gangadhara Prusty Prusty gave a brief snapshot of the $260M SoMAC CRC (https://somaccrc.com/) involving the multilevel collaboration of 29 industries and 7 universities creating over 1,500 jobs and adding $8.3B to the Australian economy.
+Prof. Gangadhara Prusty gave a brief snapshot of the recently successful $250M SoMAC CRC (https://somaccrc.com/) involving the multilevel collaboration of industries and universities working together.

 $260M CRC Centre – SoMACDevelopment of next generation composites for future Gangadhara Prusty, Director of UNSW based Automated Manufacture of Advanced Composites (AMAC) led The Sovereign Manufacturing Automation for Composites Cooperative Research Centre (SoMAC CRC), a consortium of 6 Australian Universities and 29 Industry partners for a successful $70M Australian Government grant (total project value of $260M over 10 years), to advance and transform Australia’s next-generation composite manufacturing industry.

 Hosting NSW Chief Scientist at AMACAMAC was delighted to host NSW Chief Scientist & Engineer (Prof. Hugh Durrant-Whyte) along with the key personnel from Western Parkland City Authority (WPCA) and Advanced Manufacturing Research Facility (AMRF) on 02-Nov-2021.
 The delegation was hosted by the Centre Director Prof. Ganga Prusty and was welcomed by the Head of the School of Mechanical and Manufacturing Engineering, Prof. Chun Wang, who briefly introduced the School’s capabilities.